-From the first day of Year 7 to their final term in Year 12, what and how boys learn is increasingly diverse.
-Educating boys is at the heart of what we do at Newington.
+From the first day of Year 7 to their final term in Year 12, what and how students learn is increasingly diverse.

-One of the most exciting aspects about learning at Newington is the range of experiences that the boys have access to.
+One of the most exciting aspects about learning at Newington is the range of experiences that students have access to.

 Our boys experience diverse learning opportunities and teaching styles.
 Regardless of what subjects your son chooses, we will teach him in the way that best supports his style of learning.
 What is important is for him to try and experiment with ways of learning about his subjects as well as ways of presenting back what he has researched, discovered, concluded or altered during his investigations.